-The Office of the Vice Provost & Dean of Student Affairs is initiating a search for the next University Registrar.
-As planned, Stuart Pinchin will end his term as Registrar on December 31st, 2021.
+The Office of the Vice Provost & Dean of Student Affairs is searching for the next Executive Director, Athletics & Recreation

 Request for Commentary & Feedback

-Please send all feedback to the Office of the Vice-Provost and Dean of Student Affairs, via e-mail, to firstname.lastname@example.org by September 15th, 2021.
+Please send all feedback to the Office of the Vice-Provost and Dean of Student Affairs, via email, to email@example.com.

-The University invites applications from all qualified individuals.
-Queen’s is committed to employment equity and diversity in the workplace and welcomes applications from women, racialized/visible minorities, Indigenous peoples, persons with disabilities, and LGBTQ2S+ persons.
-All qualified candidates are encouraged to apply; however, in accordance with Canadian immigration requirements, Canadian citizens and permanent residents of Canada will be given priority.
-The University will provide support in its recruitment processes to applicants with disabilities, including accommodation that takes an applicant’s accessibility needs into account.
-If you require accommodations during the interview process, please contact Kathy Rahme at email@example.com.
-Every effort to accommodate candidates will be made in a way that is equitable and respectful of their additional professional, community, and personal responsibilities.
+Queen’s is committed to employment equity and diversity in the workplace and welcomes applications from women, racialized/visible minorities, Indigenous Peoples, persons with disabilities, and LGBTQ+ persons.
+All qualified candidates are encouraged to apply; however, in accordance with Canadian immigration requirements, Canadians and Permanent Residents of Canada will be given priority.

 - Ann Tierney (Chair) – Vice-Provost and Dean of Student Affairs